PESP-privacy-preserving-social-SDK/PESP/README.md

 python3 -c "import numpy; print(numpy.version.version)"; python3 -c "import scipy; print(scipy.version.version)".

 ## Usage

+### Configurations for Android Studio
+If you want to change Android Studio settings, you can click File > Settings.
+If you want to change Gradle version when building Android projects, please click File > Project Structure > Project menu and select Gradle version.
+If it's the first time you build the project, it may take a while.
+Once it finishes Gradle building, you can click on the "green play button" to install and run the APK on the Android emulator.

 ### Build and Run paperImplementation Project
 To test scenario One with a single client app and single SDK
 Requirements: Android Studio, Android Device.